eric-blake/High-States-Quiz/README.md

 <img src="assets/documentation/high-states-quiz-mockup.PNG" alt="Screenshot from http://ami.responsivedesign.is/ website, that show how the website looks on commons screen sizes">

 The high states game is a quiz based game that tests the users knowledge of the nicknames of the states of the United States of America.
 The user enters their username and then clicks on play game.
 The user has to answer as many questions as possible in 60 seconds.
-At the end of the game the user is presented with their score.
+At the end of the game the user is presented with their final score.

 -By Eric Blake